HenryKenDephil/simple_shell/README.md

 this is simple shell project.
-The group created this own shell to test the shell scripting skills.
+The simple shell is replica of the unix-like commandline shell.though it has limited functions, it performs the available commands just like the linux command line.
 List of allowed functions and system calls access (man 2 access) chdir (man 2 chdir)